-The second recording I have selected for this task is by Francois Samson, originally released in 1966.
+The second recording I have selected for this task is by François Samson, originally released in 1966.
 The version I listened to is a remastered recording from EMI’s 2001Chopin: Piano works compilation boxset.
 I haven’t found much information regarding how much the process of remastering affected the original sound, but in any case, Samson’s interpretation surprised me the most out of all five.
-After a bit of research on his modernist performance ethos, which emphasizes one’s expressive individuality, I found that he was considered edgy and uncoventional in his days for his unique delivery of the repertoire.
-Samson also admired jazz and remarked, according to wikipedia, that “It must be that there is never the impression of being obliged to play the next note.”
-Although I couldn’t find any reference or confirmation for this quote, its quality is certainly audible in this interpretation, which kept manipulating my expectations about what has occured and my anticipation about the notes that were yet to be played.
-In this respect, while other four performers would use the repetiton of the themes with a certain dose familiarity and consistency, with only occasional, minor nuanced differences, Samson would treat even the repeted moments in the score as independent sites for novel exploration.
-As such, following the notation was a very curious experience, in which every note, as well as every dynamic and expressive instruction, seemed to be three dimensional rather than two, each with a potential to be heard anew and freshly accentuated in Samson’s continuously shifting texture, the articulation of which was led by the allure and unique engagmenet of his arresting, inconsistent rubato, constantly moving between lightness and darkness, calm and disturbance.
+After a bit of research on his modernist performance ethos, which emphasizes one’s expressive individuality, I found that he was considered edgy and unconventional in his days for his unique delivery of the repertoire.
+Samson also admired jazz and remarked that “It must be that there is never the impression of being obliged to play the next note” (cited in Vallejo Nocturno, 2016).
+This quality is certainly audible in his interpretation, which kept manipulating expectations about what has occurred and my anticipation about the notes that were yet to be played.
+In this respect, while other four performers would use repetition of the themes with a certain dose familiarity and consistency, with only occasional, minor nuanced differences, Samson would treat even the repeated moments in the score as independent sites for novel exploration.
+As such, following the notation was a very curious experience, in which every note, as well as every dynamic and expressive instruction, seemed to be three-dimensional rather than two, each with a potential to be heard anew and freshly accentuated in Samson’s continuously shifting texture, the articulation of which was led by the allure and unique engagement of his arresting, inconsistent rubato, constantly moving between lightness and darkness, calm and disturbance.
 In this way, I also noticed how there was almost an expressive ambiguity between the melody and accompaniment in Samson’s performance, opposite from Moravec’s vertical approach, which emphasized the opposite roles of the hands.

 In conclusion, although the brief of the task mentioned that we should offer our own opinion on which performance works the best, I have to say that I consider each of the five important in what they uniquely achieve and I appreciate each of them in their own way.
 In this sense, each recording showed me a distinct approach to the score in terms of projecting different notational elements that I will carry into my own practice.
-Whether it is Moravec’s vertical approach that highlights the individuality between the melody and its accompaniment and his contrasting of the expressive accelerando and ritenuto, Samson’s three dimentional ventuure that shows how the notes, harmonic structures and markings can be continually explored anew, Rubinstein’s more neutral and consistant stance on notation that negotiates between objectivity and subjectivity in expression, Pires’ rendering that treats each marking as a potential dramatic and narrative instance, and finally, Fedorova’s dance-like undertaking that presents the notes as ever-extending horizontal and vertical shapes in movement.
+Whether it is Moravec’s vertical approach that highlights the individuality between the melody and its accompaniment and his contrasting of the expressive accelerando and ritenuto, Samson’s three dimensional venture that shows how the notes, harmonic structures and markings can be continually explored anew, Rubinstein’s more neutral and consistent stance on notation that negotiates between objectivity and subjectivity in expression, Pires’ rendering that treats each marking as a potential dramatic and narrative instance, and finally, Fedorova’s dance-like undertaking that presents the notes as ever-extending horizontal and vertical shapes in movement.
 They all provide unique elements to consider when interpreting a score.
-To read my reflection on this task, visit my listening log here.